DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/config/simulation/agent-spawn-config.md

 If the spawn rate smoothness was 0.1, then the lower bound for an agent's spawn rate is 10% of `maxTimeBetweenAgents`, which gives us a random time between 6 seconds and 1 minute.
 This means that with a smoothness of 0.1, and 60 agents spawning over 1 hour, all 60 agents will spawn between 6 minutes at the lower bound, and 1 hour at the upper bound.
 Randomness will determine how close to either of these bounds the simulation actually comes.

-In summary, the lower spawn rate smoothness, the most "clumped together" agents may spawn.
-The higher it is, the most smooth and consistently agents will spawn across the duration of a spawn block.
+In summary, the lower spawn rate smoothness, the more "clumped together" agents may spawn.
+The higher it is, the more smooth and consistently agents will spawn across the duration of a spawn block.